How Can I Legally Use Library Sources in My Courses? Using Primo "Permalinks" or "Reading Lists"

 *A good general rule is to copy and distribute no more than 10% of a book, or one article in a journal, or one chapter of a book.*

 These are also the guidelines generally followed by our ILL/Document Delivery service, which can create PDFs of print books & articles within these limits for faculty and student use.
-Click "Request PDF" or "Need Chapter" for a print book in Primo.
+Click "Request PDF of Chapter/Article" to request a section of a print book or print journal in Primo.

 For print books on campus, you can put them on course reserve behind the front desk.
 Contact reserves@regent.edu.